RunestoneInteractive/HomePage/pages/faq.rst

    3. On this page you will see the links for listing and grading assignments and lots of other things.
 Right now those won't show you anything, so move along to the `Create a Custom Course <https://runestone.academy/runestone/designer>`_ link.
    4. Fill in the Project Name.
 This should be a short one word description of your course like `luther150a.`  When your students register for the course this is the name they will have to type in to join your particular course.
 No Spaces allwed in this name.
    5. The description can say a bit more about the course.
-   6. The big choice is whether to use a ready-made book or to pick and choose sections from the repository of sections.
-Most people just choose one of the pre-made books.
+   6. Choose one of the ready-made books for your course.
    7. Its probably just fine to leave this at today's date.
 If you set it into the future and then do some experimenting with assignments and quizzes today you won't be able to see your results because you are only shown things that come after the start date.

 Is this site reliable enough to use in class?
 ---------------------------------------------

 Yes.
-All of the important parts of the book are served as static pages.
-Everything else that happens either uses Javascript right in the browser, or background ajax calls that won't have any impact on the primary text.
 We host this on a very reliable service and we monitor our traffic constantly.
 We use a content distribution network for increased scalability and reliability.
-In the Spring of 2016 we were serving over 20,000 students a day with almost zero downtime.
+In the Spring of 2019 we were serving over 25,000 students a day with no downtime.

 Why did you change domain names?
 --------------------------------